Bender-Knuth involutions on linear extensions of posets: Introduction

 \subsection{Acknowledgments}

 We are indebted to Vic Reiner for initiating the subject of study and providing extremely valuable guidance.
 We would like to thank Gregg Musiker and the 2022 University of Minnesota Combinatorics and Algebra REU staff for organizing the program.
-Finally, we thank Pasha Pylyavskyy, Joel Kamnitzer, Iva Halacheva, and Sylvester Zhang for helpful discussions.
-This research is partially supported by RTG grant NSF/DMS-1745638.
+Finally, we thank Pasha Pylyavskyy, Joel Kamnitzer, Iva Halacheva, Sylvester Zhang for helpful discussions, and the referee for constructive feedback.
+This research was partially supported by RTG grant NSF/DMS-1745638.